tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot, showing filling in the parameters for the \'Restrict Resource Name Suffix\' policy definition, as part of the policy initiative definition](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image16.png "Policies and Parameters screenshot")

-6. Repeat steps 6 and 7 above for the following resource type:
+6. Repeat steps 3-5 above except enter the following values.

-    - Virtual Networks
         - Resource Type: **Microsoft.Network/virtualNetworks**

         - Resource Name Suffix: **vnet**

     ![Azure portal screenshot, showing filling in the parameters for the \'Restrict Resource Name Suffix\' policy definition, as part of the policy initiative definition](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image168.png "Policies and Parameters screenshot")